semaphoreci/docs/docs/essentials/deployment-targets.md

 ```

 !!! warning "Anyone with write access to a repository can change `.yml` pipeline specifications"
-    While storing credentials in the Deployment Target is not mandatory, it effectively blocks from trespassing established promotion settings.
-Only project admins can modify Deployment Targets.
+    While storing credentials in a Deployment Target is not mandatory, it effectively blocks anyone without the proper permissions from meddling with established promotion settings.
+As stated earlier, only project admins can modify Deployment Targets.

-Once you finish binding, commit changes by clicking **Run the workflow** button in the top right corner and start your CI/CD workflow.
+Once you finish binding, you can commit changes by clicking the **Run the workflow** button in the top right corner and starting your CI/CD workflow.

 # Usage

 After a couple of seconds, you should see the workflow page with promotions secured by Deployment Targets.
 Compared to regular promotions, they have a **lock icon** next to them.
-Allowed promotions have an open lock and enabled promotion button.
-On the contrary, a closed lock and disabled button indicate that you cannot start the pipeline.
+The promotions that are allowed will have an open lock and enabled promotion button.
+A closed lock and disabled button indicate that you do not have the proper permissions to start the pipeline.

 <img style="box-shadow: 0px 0px 5px #ccc" src="/essentials/img/deployment-targets/workflow-page.png" alt="Workflow page with promotions secured by Deployment Targets">

-The most common reasons for blocking a promotion are:
+The most common reasons that a promotion appears as blocked are:

-- you don’t have the right to deploy to the bound Deployment Target,
+- the user doesn’t have the correct permissions to deploy to the bound Deployment Target
-- the workflow was run from a forbidden branch, tag, or pull request,
+- the workflow was run from a forbidden branch, tag, or pull request
-- you are not logged in and/or you are viewing a build of a public project.
+- you are not logged in and/or you are viewing a build of a public project

 However, there are a few, less probable situations when promotions are denied, for example:

-- Deployment Target is synchronizing (and it takes longer than usual),
+- The Deployment Target is synchronizing (and is taking longer than normal)
-- Deployment Target has failed to synchronize with Secret storage,
+- The Deployment Target has failed to synchronize with Secret storage
-- Deployment Target used for that workflow has been removed.
+- The Deployment Target used for the workflow has been removed.

-Auto-promotions configured in the pipeline `.yml` file and forbidden by Deployment Target will not be shown on the workflow page, although Deployment History will register the attempt.
-Apart from mentioned differences, promotions with Deployment Targets act the same as the regular ones.
+Auto-promotions configured in the pipeline `.yml` file that are forbidden by the Deployment Target will not be shown on the workflow page, although Deployment History will register attempts to start such promotions.
+Apart from the mentioned differences, promotions with Deployment Targets behave the same as regular promotions.

 Your previous deployments can be tracked from the **Deployments** page.
-As of now, Deployment Target tiles contain data about the latest deployment (who and when started it, which commit was used, which workflow it belongs to).
-We plan to provide you with full **Deployment History** very soon.
+At the time of writing, Deployment Target tiles contain data about the latest deployment (who started it and when, which commit was used, which workflow it belongs to).
+We plan to provide a full **Deployment History** overview feature very soon.

 <img style="box-shadow: 0px 0px 5px #ccc" src="/essentials/img/deployment-targets/deployments-ready-targets.png" alt="Deployment Target tiles with Last Deployment information">

 You can also [use our Public API (alpha)](reference/api-v1alpha/#triggering-a-promotion) to trigger promotions.
-If promotion is forbidden by Deployment Target, you will receive an HTTP `400 Bad Request` response with a reason as a body.
+If promotion is forbidden by a Deployment Target, you will receive an HTTP `400 Bad Request` response with a reason as a body.